euccastro/expand-headers/README.md

  "cAse-lEfT-ALONE-wHeN" "value is a string"}
 ```

-This library implements this workaround as a ring handler.
+This library implements this workaround as a ring wrapper.

 ## Usage